google/vroom/README.md

 [release packages](https://github.com/google/vroom/releases) from GitHub.

-Otherwise, the easiest way to install vroom is to clone the vroom repository from Github, cd into the vroom directory, and run
+Otherwise, the easiest way to install vroom is to clone the vroom repository from GitHub, cd into the vroom directory, and run
 ```sh
 python3 setup.py build && sudo python3 setup.py install
 ```